Joan Straumanis

 Developed, inspected, evaluated study abroad programs, Sydney and Melbourne; Rollins College, Lehigh University, Antioch College, 1987 – 1998.

-Invited participant in delegation of eight American college deans.
-Visited Universities of Leningrad, Moscow and Odessa.
-Funded by Corliss Lamont Foundation and participating institutions, 1987.
+Invited participant in delegation of eight American college deans; visited Universities of Leningrad, Moscow and Odessa; funded by Corliss Lamont Foundation and participating institutions, 1987.

 Mexico